yuhorizons/yuhorizons.github.io/recipes/movie.md

 * Intro
 * ======
 * Deborah:
 * Honey lets go on a Christmas family road trip.
 We have not gone on a vacation for shuch a long time.
 Daniel is off to University next year and Edwin is already in High School.
-It'll be good for us.
+It'll be good for the family.
 * ---
 * Kevin:
 * I suppose so.
-I've been a contractor and have not had much vacation.
+I've been a contractor for a long time and I have not had much vacation.
 But road trips are so tiring.
 * ---
 * Deborah:
-* Well Dan Dan just got his G2 drivers license and he can help with some on the driving.
+* Well Dan Dan just got his G2 drivers license and he can help with some of the driving.
 * ---
 * Kevin:
 * You are right.
 You are always right.
 Lets do it!
 * ---
 * Deb:
 * Kids, tomorrow we are going on a Christmas road trip.
+Lets have dinner.
 * ---
 * ---
 * Argument